wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** We'll have men falling at our feet

 **Jackie:** I wouldn't be at all surprised.
-You'll poison them with THEM fumes!
-Where DID you get that noxious abomination from?
+You'll poison'em with THEM fumes!

+**Gertrude:** Where DID you get that noxious abomination from?

 **Florence:** A very tasty gentleman, Captain Dan Lothario sold it to us.
 I think he quite fancied me.